skip to content

 image/x-icon image/x-win-bitmap text/css text/javascript text/plain text/xml;\n' > /etc/nginx/conf.d/brotli.conf

-# Copy built files from base stage
+# Copy Astro built files from base stage

 COPY --from=base ./app/dist /usr/share/nginx/html